Frequently Asked Questions

 ▲ Mobile Phones

-Inside El Corte we ask you to put your phones on silent.
+Inside El Corte we ask you to put your phones out of sight.
 Especially when people sleep!

 Allthough we have free WIFI, we ask you to keep your devices away from social gatherings.